You and I (Lady Gaga song): Background and release

-Gaga announced "Yoü and I" as the fourth single from Born This Way on July 22, 2011.
+Gaga announced "You and I" as the fourth single from Born This Way on July 22, 2011.
 Its cover, released on August 5, 2011, via TwitPic, was accompanied by the line: "You will never find what you are looking for in love, if you don't love yourself."
 It features two black-and-white images of Gaga's male alter ego Jo Calderone smoking a cigarette and sporting sideburns.
 The Calderone character made a previous appearance in June 2011, when Gaga posed as him in London for a series of photos by photographer Nick Knight, arranged by stylist Nicola Formichetti.
 One shot features him wearing a blazer and white T-shirt with his head down smoking a cigarette.
 The other image is of Jo Calderone in silhouette exhaling a cloud of smoke.

 A writer for Australia's The Daily Telegraph described the images as having a moody and scruffy look, and felt that Gaga had become "bored with being an outrageous woman and has decided to switch gender instead."
 Rap-Up's David Jones commented that Gaga's Calderone character appearing on the cover looked similar to musician Bob Dylan.
 Steve Pond of Reuters stated about the artwork: "Lady Gaga loves herself even when she's dressed as a guy."

 Composition

 "You and I" was written solely by Gaga.
-The song has rock and country music influences, and features British rock band Queen's guitarist Brian May.
-It was recorded by Tom Ware and Horace Ward at the Warehouse Productions Studio in Omaha, Nebraska, and Allertown Hill in the United Kingdom, respectively.
+The song has rock, arena rock, and country music influences, and features British rock band Queen's guitarist Brian May.
+It was recorded by Tom Ware and Horace Ward at the Warehouse Productions Studio in Omaha, Nebraska, and Allerton Hill in the United Kingdom, respectively.
 Along with May, Justin Shirley Smith also played guitars; Gene Grimaldi mastered the track.
 Olle Romo did additional recording and programming.
 Gaga teased that "someone legendary" would be producing the track before production credits were announced in April 2011.
 Gaga, a Queen fan (even taking her stage name from the Queen song "Radio Ga Ga"), admitted to "[falling] to the floor crying and laughing" when she found out that May agreed to the collaboration.
 Lange asked Gaga to record a "rough lead vocal" for the track while she was touring.
 Gaga later recalled: "I had about 30 cigarettes and a couple of glasses of Jameson and just put on a click track and sang my face off, thinking we'd redo the vocals."
 However, Lange was satisfied with her recording and used it on the track.
 Ware recalled that the song was recorded the night after Gaga's March 17, 2011, concert for The Monster Ball Tour.
 She welcomed his opinions and encouraged his input which he said helped make the four-hour session the best working experience he has had with a celebrity.
 "She was flattering toward the studio — and Omaha, too, for that matter.
 She is a bright young lady with remarkable music instincts who charts her own path," he added.